markmitu/power-outage-cause-prediction/README.md

 **RES.PERCEN** - Percentage of residential electricity consumption compared to the total electricity consumption in the state (in %)
 **IND.PERCEN** - Percentage of industrial electricity consumption compared to the total electricity consumption in the state (in %)

 CUSTOMERS.AFFECTED was imputed using a conditional median stretegy, grouping on NERC.REGION (a location metric) then imputing using the median of CUSTOMERS.AFFECTED.
 The median was chosen over the mean due to the skewed distrobution of CUSTOMERS.AFFECTED, as a number of the most extreme outages in the united states caused by hurricanes or major grid failures affected exponentially more consumers.
+The effects are visualized below:

+<iframe
+ src="assets/customersaffected-pre-impute.html"
+ width="400"
+ height="300"
+ frameborder="0"
+ ></iframe>
+ <iframe
+ src="assets/customersaffected-post-impute.html"
+ width="400"
+ height="300"
+ frameborder="0"
+ ></iframe>

 RES.PERCEN and IND.PERCEN were both imputed using a strategy that grouped STATE for a given YEAR, then imputing using the mean.
 For remaining observations with a unique year/state combination, groupings are only performed by state.
+The effects are visualized below:

+<iframe
+ src="assets/respercen-pre-impute.html"
+ width="400"
+ height="300"
+ frameborder="0"
+ ></iframe>
+ <iframe
+ src="assets/respercen-post-impute.html"
+ width="400"
+ height="300"
+ frameborder="0"
+ ></iframe>
+ <iframe
+ src="assets/indpercen-pre-impute.html"
+ width="400"
+ height="300"
+ frameborder="0"
+ ></iframe>
+ <iframe
+ src="assets/indpercen-post-impute.html"
+ width="400"
+ height="300"
+ frameborder="0"
+ ></iframe>